forestgrape/coronavirus/7_social/controlling.md

 Airborne transmissions can be thought [smoke like](../5_epidemiological/transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of droplet transmission (which is less relevant regarding severe Covid).
 For the first non-smokers protections measures are suitable and for the latter distancing is enough.

 => If a smokers smoke can *not* be smelled the risk is low; else ventilation and good masks help.
-=> Outdoor activities reduce the overall Covid burden.
+=> outdoor activities reduce the overall Covid burden.
 Indoor activities and meetings can increase the Covid spread.

 ## Protection Measures